PRISM Climate Data

 High-Resolution Data Available

 The native grid resolution of the PRISM datasets is 800m, but they have been filtered to 4km resolution for easier downloading and manipulation on this website.
-The 800m versions of all PRISM datasets, which contain 25x more information, are available to users for a fee.
-Details on availability, pricing, and ordering are found here.
+The PRISM 800m data is now available for free via FTP and web services.
+If you wish to purchase PRISM 800m datasets directly from us, you can find details on availability, pricing, and ordering here.

 30-Year Normals: At the end of each decade, average values for temperature and precipitation are computed over the preceding 30 years.
 The current set of 30-year normals covers the period 1991-2020.